Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-big-o.md

 The function takes an array as input, but it does not create a new list, and it does not increase the size of the given list.
 So this function's space complexity is O(1).

 Similarly the function below only ever increases the size of the list by one element.
 It always adds one dictionary with two key-value pairs, no matter the size of the input.
+So this function's space complexity is also O(1).

 ```python
 def add_student(students, name, class_name):